mdrabick/RowingManager/README.txt

 --------------------

-v 0.0: Started the app.
+v 0.1.0: Single timer with hundredths of seconds implemented v 0.0: Started the app.